TimeShittle/Time-Chain-Sourse-Code/README.md

 state of the network.
 To do so:

 ```
-$ Shittle --fast --cache=512 console
+$ Shuttle --fast --cache=512 console
 ```

 This command will:

- * Start Shittle in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Time-Chain network, which is very CPU intensive.
+ * Start Shuttle in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Time-Chain network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
- * Start up Shittle's built-in interactive [JavaScript console](https://github.com/TimeChain/go-TimeChain/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/TimeChain/wiki/wiki/JavaScript-API) as well as Shittle's own [management APIs](https://github.com/TimeChain/go-TimeChain/wiki/Management-APIs).
+ * Start up Shuttle's built-in interactive [JavaScript console](https://github.com/TimeChain/go-TimeChain/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/TimeChain/wiki/wiki/JavaScript-API) as well as Shuttle's own [management APIs](https://github.com/TimeChain/go-TimeChain/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running Shittle instance with `Shittle attach`.
+   This too is optional and if you leave it out you can always attach to an already running Shuttle instance with `Shuttle attach`.

 ### Full node on the Time-Chain test network